tsdataclinic/TREC/analysis/README.md

 These scripts are run on a per-city basis from the analysis folder.
 For instance, the data download script is run for New York City like this:

 ```
-python3 -m  data/process_data --config config.json --city 'nyc'
+python3 -m  data/process_data --config="config.json" --city="nyc"
 ```

-With the config.json file configured, the full pipeline can be run for all cities by running:
+With the `config.json` file configured, the full pipeline can be run for all cities by running:

 ```
-python3 -m run_pipeline --config config.json --city 'all'
+python3 -m run_pipeline --config="config.json" --city="all"
 ```

-This script will sequntially run `data/get_all_data.py`, `processs/process_data.py`, and `features/build_stop_features.py` for each city in the config file and concatenates the resulting stop-level files into a single multi-city geojson file, along with a file containing the hospitals located in each city.
+This script will sequntially run the pipeline for each city in the config file and concatenates the resulting stop-level files into a single multi-city geojson file (`stop_features.geojson`), along with a file containing the hospitals located in each city (`hospitals.geojson`) in the root directory defined in the config.

+**NOTE**
+Some of the steps in the pipeline are computationally expensive.
+Particularly, calculating the number of jobs around each transit stop in NYC consumes a lot of memory.
+Generating the WalkGraph from OSM for NYC takes fairly long as well.

 ## Feature Methodology: